90%

 The Four Hander Project

-You will be challenged to fully research, prepare and rehearse all four roles in both scenes then perform one of the roles in one of the scenes at very short notice for filming in a multi-camera set-up.
-Furthermore, they will be challenged to meet predetermined blocking and technical camera requirements in that performance.
+You will be challenged to fully research, prepare and rehearse all four roles for two scenes, then perform one scene in one of the roles at very short notice for filming in a multi-camera set-up.
+You will be challenged to meet predetermined blocking and technical camera requirements in that performance.

-At the conclusion of the module, you will have acquired a filmed scene for their show reel for future employability.
+At the conclusion of the module, you will have acquired a filmed scene for your show reel for future employability.

 Facilities